 Nomi Drory was born in Bolivia, raised in Israel, and then moved to Canada as an adult.
-Through her experience as an immigrant she developed both a pervasive sense of dislocation and a paradoxical attachment to disparate places.
-The contrasting cultures, and man-made and natural environments, of four continents have helped to direct the material and thematic content of her art.
-Nomi's training in Israel as an architect between 1983- 1989 has also influenced her artistic process and concerns.
+Through her experience as an immigrant, she developed both a pervasive sense of dislocation and a paradoxical attachment to disparate places.

-Through her artistic carriers Nomi explores a variety of media and disciplines.
-She began exhibiting in Israel, in 1989, where she exhibited her final thesis project for her Batchelor degree in Architecture, which won her a first prize in Architectural Design.
-In 1995 Nomi exhibited drawings and ceramic sculptures in Sydney Australia.
+Drory’s first show was in Israel, where she exhibited her final thesis project for her architecture degree, which won her a first prize in Architectural Design.
+In 1995, during a period away from Canada, she exhibited drawings and ceramic sculptures in Sydney, Australia.

 Over the course of her artistic career, she has explored a variety of media and disciplines, including sculpting, drawing, painting, cutouts, video, and multi-media installations.
 She has participated in dozens of group shows in commercial and public galleries and art fairs in Toronto and New York.
 Her work is part of the University of Toronto’s art collection, as well as many private collections.
 Two summers ago, she fomented Mixing Toronto, a collective project involving video projections of sites in the city, which was an official exhibit at the 2014 edition of Nuit Blanche.

 The contrasting cultures and environments of four continents has helped to direct the material and thematic content of her art.
 Her artistic practice has also been informed by her training in architecture.
 She explores juxtaposition and the the potential for discord and harmony resulting from bringing together traditional and new media and the abstract and representational.